rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 });
 ```

-Where `<destination_name>` is the name of the destination.
+where `<destination_name>` is the name of the destination.

 {% hint style="info" %}
-Please refer to the section above for the common destinations names or refer to [this section](https://docs.rudderstack.com/user-guides/how-to-guides/how-to-filter-selective-destinations#destination-naming-convention) for destination naming convention.
+Please refer to the section above for the [common destinations](#common-destination-names) names or refer to [this section](https://docs.rudderstack.com/user-guides/how-to-guides/how-to-filter-selective-destinations#destination-naming-convention) for destination naming convention.
 {% endhint %}

-An example of the `load` method is as shown:
+An example to only load `Google Analytics` and `Intercom` destinations is as shown:

 ```javascript
 rudderanalytics.load(YOUR_WRITE_KEY, DATA_PLANE_URL, {
   integrations: { All: false, "Google Analytics": true, Intercom: true }, });
 ```

-As seen from the example above, **three** arguments are now passed in the `load` method:

-- `writekey`
-- `<DATA_PLANE_URL>`
-- The `integrations` dictionary containing `Google Analytics` and `Intercom` as the destination names

 ## **Contexts and Traits in RudderStack**